 Homegrown Lacrosse is dedicated to maintaining a positive, safe, inclusive, and welcoming environment at all of our camps, programs, and events.
 To support the growth of each participant, Homegrown Lacrosse operates under a strict no bullying policy – any acts of harassment or bullying will not be tolerated.
 Additionally, behavioral expectations will be initially introduced the first day of camp as well as revisited each day.
 These expectations are outlined in our Code of Conduct and in the Player Waiver and Liability Release Form.

 In your online registration, include the name of one individual you would like to room with (the dorm rooms are double occupancy).
 If you don't know someone prior to camp, you will be assigned a roommate at check-in.
-Staff members and the L.D.P. staff will be staying in the dorms along with the campers, but in separate rooms.
+Staff members and the L.D.P. counselors will be staying in the dorms along with the campers but in separate rooms.
 Staff rooms will be situated safely and appropriately to monitor the campers.

 All living quarters and dormitories will be inspected by Homegrown Lacrosse’s staff at the end of camp in order to ensure that the University of St. Thomas’s facilities are not damaged.
 If a permanent damage is found, those that inhabited the particularly damaged room will be held responsible for the repair costs.
 Additionally, campers are held responsible for their dormitory key.
 A $15.00 charge will be applied for lost keys.